Academic Catalog

 Lab Content

-D. Storing relational data in the cloud
+8. Working with real world relational data in the cloud

 1. Install and verify the dataset of recent bank closures required by the FDIC, the Federal Deposit Insurance Corporation (dataset will be provided)

-2. Install and verify the dataset of about 1000 cameras with 13 properties, including weight, length and price (dataset will be provided)
+2. Install and verify the dataset of about 1000 cameras with 13 properties, including weight, length, and price (dataset will be provided)

-F. Perform a variety of experiments with the Amazon DynamoDB
+12. Perform a variety of experiments with the Amazon DynamoDB

 Special Facilities and/or Equipment

-B. Website or course management system with an assignment posting component (through which all lab assignments are to be submitted) and a forum component (where students can discuss course material and receive help from the instructor).
+3. A learning management system with an assignment posting component (through which all lab assignments are to be submitted) and a forum component (where students can discuss course material and receive help from the instructor).
 This applies to all sections, including on campus (i.e., face-to-face) offerings.

-C. When taught via Foothill Global Access on the internet, the college will provide a fully functional and maintained course management system through which the instructor and students can interact.
+4. The college will provide a fully functional and maintained course management system through which the instructor and students can interact.

 Method(s) of Evaluation